lutzer/node-red-contrib-easing/README.md

 **Fig. 2:** Node properties

 #### Easing function
 The transition from the start to the end value follows a functional behaviour.
-These transiton functions are divided into three categories depending on the easing function name:
+These transiton profiles are divided into three categories depending on the easing function name:
-* easeIn...: These are functions where the starting section is very smooth and the ending section contains a sharp bend.
+* easeIn...: These are profiles where the starting section is very smooth and the ending section contains a sharp bend.
-* easeOut...: These are functions where the starting section contains a sharp bend and the ending section is very smooth.
+* easeOut...: These are profiles where the starting section contains a sharp bend and the ending section is very smooth.
-* easeInOut...: These are functions where starting and ending sections are quite smooth.
+* easeInOut...: These are profiles where starting and ending sections are quite smooth.

 The behaviour of these three categories is shown by the means of the sine function in Figure xxx
 ![easingInOut](assets/easingInOut.png)